What painkillers are safe to take when I'm breastfeeding?

 - had a low birthweight

-Confusingly, although the NHS' Specialist Pharmacy Service calls ibuprofen "one of the analgesics [painkillers] of choice in breastfeeding mothers"4, the instructions on some ibuprofen packets and/or on some of the leaflets inside, advise you to avoid taking it while breastfeeding or to seek medical advice before you do.
+It's worth knowing, too, that – very confusingly – the instructions on some ibuprofen packets and/or on some of the leaflets inside, advise you to avoid taking it while breastfeeding or to seek medical advice before you do.
+The NHS advice is clear that it's safe (subject to the checks we've outlined above) but do check with your pharmacist if you feel in need of extra reassurance.

 Can I take aspirin if I'm breastfeeding?